Quickstart: Using Text Analytics for health client library and REST API

 line continuation character.
 If your console or terminal uses a different line continuation character, use that character. - You can find language specific samples on GitHub.

 - Go to the Azure portal and find the key and endpoint for the Language resource you created in the prerequisites.
-They will be located on the resource's key and endpoint page, under resource management.
+They are located on the resource's key and endpoint page, under resource management.
 Then replace the strings in the code below with your key and endpoint.
 To call the API, you need the following information:

 Setting up